This is the day predicted to be the busiest for flight departures from the US this year

 Because that day is expected to be the busiest day for flight departures in the US in 2025 – and Chicago O'Hare is scheduled to see the highest number of planes taking off, followed by Atlanta, Dallas-Fort Worth, Denver and Los Angeles.

 The data comes from aviation analytics firm Cirium, which also reveals that there are scheduled to be over 28,314 departures from airports in the US on July 18 – equating to over 3.8 million seats.
-The average number of daily departures in the US is between 13,000 and 14,000.
+The average number of daily departures from US airports this year is 25,176, according to Cirium.

 So how can passengers best negotiate Chicago O'Hare?